-1 entity."
-42 U.S.C. § 12132; see also 28 C.F.R. § 35.130.
-2 75.
-Title II of the ADA applies to all of the activities of public entities, including 3 providing education.
-Each Defendant is either a public entity subject to Title II of the ADA or 4 an official respo onsible for supervising the operations of a public entity subject to Title II of the 5 ADA.
-42 U.S.C 2. § 12131(1).
-6 76.
-The ADA directs the Attorney General to promulgate regulations enforcing Title 7 II of the ADA a nd provides guidance on their content.
-The regulations promulgated by the 8 Attorney Gener al require public entities to "make reasonable modifications" to their programs 9 and services "w hen the modifications are necessary to avoid discrimination."
-28 C.F.R. § 10 35.130(b)(7).
-11 77.
-The regulations also specify that it is unlawful discrimination for a public entity 12 to: 13 Afford a qualified individual with a disability an opportunity to 14 participate in or benefit from the aid, benefit, or service that is not equal 15 to that afforded others," 28 C.F.R. § 35.130(b)(1)(ii); 16 1 9.
-"Provide a qualified individual with a disability with an aid, benefit, or 17 service that is not as effective in affording equal opportunity to obtain the 18 same result, to gain the same benefit, or to reach the same level of 19 achievement as that provided to others," 28 C.F.R. § 35.130(b)(1)(iii); 20 Fail to "administer services, programs, and activities in the most 21 integrated setting appropriate to the needs of qualified individuals with 22 disabilities," 28 C.F.R. § 35.130(d), which the Attorney General has 23 defined as "a setting that enables individuals with disabilities to interact 24 with non-disabled persons to the fullest extent possible," 28 C.F.R. pt.
-35, 25 App.
+Attorney General require public entities to "make reasonable modifications" to their programs and services "when the modifications are necessary to avoid discrimination."
+28 C.F.R. § 35.130(b)(7).

+- 88. The regulations also specify that it is unlawful discrimination for a public entity to: - "Afford a qualified individual with a disability an opportunity to a. participate in or benefit from the aid, benefit, or service that is not equal to that afforded others," 28 C.F.R. § 35.130(b)(1)(ii); - b.
+"Provide a qualified individual with a disability with an aid, benefit, or service that is not as effective in affording equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as that provided to others," 28 C.F.R. § 35.130(b)(1)(iii); - Fail to "administer services, programs, and activities in the most c. integrated setting appropriate to the needs of qualified individuals with disabilities," 28 C.F.R. § 35.130(d), which the Attorney General has defined as "a setting that enables individuals with disabilities to interact with non-disabled persons to the fullest extent possible," 28 C.F.R. pt.
+35, App.
 A, p.
-450; or 26 d. "[U]tilize criteria or methods of administration [t]hat have the purpose 27 or effect of defeating or substantially impairing accomplishment of the 28 objectives of the public entity's program with respect to individuals with 23 disabilities," 28 C.F.R. § 35.130(b)(3)(ii).

-78. Plaintiffs E.E. and L.N are qualified individuals with a disability within the meaning of the ADA.
-Both have disabilities that substantially limit one of more major life activities, including communication, cognitive functioning, ability to learn and developing and maintaining relationships.

-79. As school-aged children, both are qualified to participate in Defendants' educational programs and services.
+450; or - d. "[U]tilize criteria or methods of administration ... [t]hat have the purpose or effect of defeating or substantially impairing accomplishment of the objectives of the public entity's program with respect to individuals with disabilities," 28 C.F.R. § 35.130(b)(3)(ii). - 89.
+Plaintiffs E.E., L.N., M.G., H.H., and K.H. are qualified individuals with a disability within the meaning of the ADA.
+All have disabilities that substantially limit one of more major life activities, including communication, cognitive functioning, ability to learn and developing and maintaining relationships. - 90.
+As school-aged children, all are qualified to participate in Defendants' educational programs and services.
 42 U.S.C. § 12131(2).